 Planning: Is the breakdown process separating the short-term from the long-term goal.
 Which determines how much time to spend on each sales activity.
 Display the categories of potential customers in details.
 Based on answers from prospects, each must be assessed individually in order to make appropriate qualifications process.
 Last but least, budget is crucial in the planning as it facilitates the smoothness of the work in progress.

-- Confidence: is one internal drive supplementing additional muscles in the effort of caring out the sales mission.
+- Confidence: is an internal drive that complements other muscles in the effort to complete the sales task.

-- Proactivity: Things need to move quickly ensuring that every opportunity is maximized.
+- Proactivity: Things must move swiftly to ensure that every chance is taken advantage of.

 Mental steps in buying